 Start by reviewing these popular Microsoft Excel lesson plan resources:

 - Excel Tutorials from GCFLearnFree.org

 - Microsoft Excel Spreadsheets Lesson Plan Bundle from Computer Creations

 - Lessons & Activities Bundle for Microsoft Excel from TechCheck Lessons

 Each of these resources can help supplement any teacher's lessons on Microsoft Excel.

 But what if you need more than a few extra spreadsheet activities?

 Our computer applications curriculum has you covered with Excel, too!

-The first module in the sequence is Microsoft Excel Essentials, which provides an overview of working with spreadsheets and working with cells, rows, and columns.
+The first module in the sequence is the Microsoft Excel Essentials, which provides an overview of working with spreadsheets, cells, rows, and columns.
 Students also learn about using basic functions and formulas.

 Next, students can work through Microsoft Excel Fundamentals.
 This module provides an overview of the fundamentals of Microsoft Excel, including relative and absolute cell references, common functions, and formatting.